Funds have been carefully calculated (in CAD) to cover the full costs of:

 to me missing a lot of school and a prescription for citalopram when I was around twelve.

-From nine to fourteen, I had my group of guy friends, we'd hang out at school together, play
+From 9 to 14, I had my group of guy friends, we'd hang out at school together, play

 Dungeons & Dragons, go camping and swimming at one of their family cabins, but of all the people I considered friends in my life, it was my father I wanted to be like most.